andrewellio/mission-control-/project_requirement/project-requirement.md

 The simulation interface is what we will be trying to gather information for.
 The simulation team will provide valid XML/JSON files that our software must parse in order to gather information about the current weather state.

-The Map Service is an external interface that we use to provide maps for our application.
+The Map Service \[4\] is an external interface that we use to provide maps for our application.
 It allows our application to be portable.
 We need to verify that our cached maps are loaded when their is no internet connection.
-This can be down through blackbox tests that mock the scenario of no internet connection.
+This can be down through black-box tests that mock the scenario of no internet connection.
 Then test to check that the map if rendered.

 #### 4.2 Functions